- 1. What Is Hypochondria?

 - If one has been exposed to parental abuse or drug use,

-they are more prone to being at risk of being diagnosed with Illness Anxiety Disorder.
-If one has the top symptom of living in fear of becoming gravely ill, persistently for over 6 months, they may be diagnosed with the Illness Anxiety Disorder.
+They are more prone to being at risk of being diagnosed with Illness Anxiety Disorder.
+If one has the top symptom of living in fear of becoming gravely ill, persistently for over 6 months, they may be diagnosed with Illness Anxiety Disorder.

 Illness Anxiety Disorder may put you at risk of financial struggle.
 Frequent doctors’ appointments, tests, and meeting specialists for reassurance will become added costs.
-Even these diagnoses and reassurance hardly convinces one diagnosed with Illness Anxiety Disorder, making the money spent in vain.
+Even these diagnoses and reassurance hardly convince one diagnosed with Illness Anxiety Disorder, making money spent in vain.

-Your behavior may frustrate your loved ones.
+Your behaviour may frustrate your loved ones.
 Your excessive worrying and living in distress will bring displeasure to others.

 You will not be able to keep up with your work-related environment due to being frequently absent and may become unemployed.

-There’s a possibility of developing other mental health issues such as depression, anxiety, personality disorders, or somatic symptom disorders.
+There’s a possibility of developing other mental health issues such as depression, anxiety, personality disorders, or somatic symptoms.